Our Programs at a Glance

 Asia 21 — Forging Networks of Young Leaders across Regions and Fields

 Since 2006, Asia Society has launched the Asia 21 Young Leaders Initiative to promote mutual understanding and effective collaboration among leaders of the next-generation (under the age of 40) across the Asia-Pacific.
 We have built a movement of more than 1000 alumni from 40 countries and regions.
-Under the initiative of the Asia 21 Committee (chaired by Rikako Beppu), Japan Center co-hosts with I-House, workshops and annual symposiums focused on selected themes, inviting young leaders of Asia in the future.
+Under the initiative of the Asia 21 Committee (co-chaired by Rikako Beppu and Daisuke Kan), Japan Center co-hosts with I-House, workshops and annual symposiums focused on selected themes, inviting young leaders of Asia in the future.

 We celebrate creativity, competence, courage, and excellence in developing innovative responses to real-world challenges that deliver measurable impact.
 Since Japan Center opened in 2018, we have offered international programs that combined global reach with local networks.
 It started with a trip to the Hong Kong Center’s annual gala in December 2018, followed by a joint art trip to Kyoto.
 These global initiatives bring out the best in our 15 centers collaborating both online and in person in the arts, policy and global virtual galas.